godotengine/godot-docs/classes/class_animationnode.rst

 - void **add_input** **(** :ref:`String<class_String>` name **)**

-Add an input to the node.
+Adds an input to the node.
 This is only useful for nodes created for use in an :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`

 .. _class_AnimationNode_method_blend_animation: